The-OpenROAD-Project/OpenLane/docs/source/contributing_to_docs.rst

 Directory ``docs/source/`` contains all of the page's content.
 You can add pages by creating the corresponding file in that folder.
 Then you need to add your page to the Table of Contents in ``index.rst``.
+Or if you want it to be in category, then modify the Table of Contents of said category.
+If you want to create new category than take a look at the source code of existing category.

 Writing Style and Consistency
 --------------------------------------------------------------------------------